 It’s fortunate therefore that I’ve always enjoyed tidying.
 My cousin remembered recently that when we were children when I went to to visit once or twice a year we would empty out her bedroom cupboards, sort , tidy and organise everything back in until I next came to stay.
 Bearing in mind I moved to live two miles away so we stopped the tradition aged 10 that shows how far back my love of organisation goes!

 In recent years tidying has become popular via Marie Kondo’s Magic Life Changing of Tidying book.
 I was working at Ebury Publishing when that book came in and was very excited about it.
-Unfortunately I left before it was published by that didn’t stop me recommending it to everyone I met and trying out her principles for myself.
+Unfortunately I left before it was published but that didn’t stop me recommending it to everyone I met and trying out her principles for myself.